Derek Dooley (American football): Miami Dolphins

-Dooley was named to the Dolphins’ coaching staff as the tight ends coach on January 10, 2005 by Nick Saban, for whom Dooley had previously worked at Louisiana State University.
+Dooley was named to the Dolphins’ coaching staff as the tight ends coach on January 10, 2005, by Nick Saban, for whom Dooley had previously worked at Louisiana State University.
 Dooley served on the staff for two years, but left the Dolphins' staff in 2006 when he was chosen as the new head football coach at Louisiana Tech.
 He was an assistant coach under Nick Saban for seven years, which included a BCS National Championship at LSU in 2003.

 Dallas Cowboys

-On February 5, 2013, the Dallas Cowboys officially hired Dooley as their Wide Receivers coach.
-During his time, the Cowboys offense ranked in the top five in points per game (2014,2016); total yards (2016); pass yards per play (2014, 2016); third-down conversion percentage (2014); red zone conversion percentage (2014, 2016); and goal to go percentage(2014, 2016).
-In 2016, the Cowboys offense set an NFL-record eight consecutive games of 400-plus total net yards.
-Under Dooley's tutelage, Dez Bryant was selected to his only three Pro Bowls of his career, and in 2014 was named 1st Team All-Pro.
-In that same year, Bryant set the Dallas Cowboys record for most touchdowns in a season.
-Dooley's tenure included the development of Terrance Williams and undrafted free agent Cole Beasley.
-Williams is #7 in the NFL in Yards per reception from 2013-2016, and is ranked #5 in Cowboys history in touchdowns in first four seasons.
-Beasley was ranked as the most reliable slot receiver by Pro Football Focus.
-He ranked top 5 in the NFL in Catch Percentage (2014, 2016) and 3rd Down Receiving (2016).
+On February 5, 2013, the Dallas Cowboys officially hired Dooley as their wide receivers coach.
+Dooley coached with the Cowboys from 2013–2017.
+During three of Dooley's five seasons with the team, he contributed to an offensive coaching staff that finished fifth in the NFL in points three times, in 2013, 2014, and 2016.
+In the 2014 and 2016 seasons, the team finished in the top seven offenses in yardage.
+During Dooley's tenure with the team, accomplished Cowboys wide receiver Dez Bryant earned three trips to the Pro Bowl in 2013, 2014, and 2016 and was named as a first team All Pro for the 2014 season.
+Following the 2017 season, he left the Cowboys to join the Missouri Tigers coaching staff.

 New York Giants

-On January 27, 2020 it was confirmed that Dooley would be a part of the Giants coaching staff under Joe Judge.
+On January 27, 2020, it was confirmed that Dooley would be a part of the Giants coaching staff under Joe Judge.
 For the 2021 season he was named as the team's tight ends coach, switching positions with Freddie Kitchens.
 He was not retained after the 2021 season.

+Political career

+On August 4, 2025, Dooley announced that he would run in the 2026 United States Senate election in Georgia as a member of the Republican Party.
+He was endorsed by Governor Brian Kemp.